shunnnosukekawai/detectron2_customedata/FUNSD.md

   result = inference_on_dataset(trainer.model, val_loader, evaluator)
   return result['segm']['AP50']
 ```
-I searched learning_rate, max_iter, batch_size's good parameters.
+I searched for the best parameters for learning_rate, max_iter, batch_size.
-The function which trains and evaluates the model and return AP50.
+The above function returns the AP50 of the model.

 ```
 study = optuna.create_study(direction = 'maximize')
 study.optimize(objective, n_trials=20)
 study.best_params
 ```
-optuna searched the best parameters by executing the objective function for 20 times.
-If you change n_traials parameter to 40, optuna will search it 40 times.
+Optuna executed the above function 20 times and found the best parameters (below).
-I got the best parameter.
+* learning_rate': 0.013427825040728855
-learning_rate': 0.013427825040728855
+* max_iter': 382
-max_iter': 382
+* batch_size': 273
-batch_size': 273
+* The score(AP50) is 49.951153610757935.

-The score(AP50) is 49.951153610757935.
+If you change n_traials to 40, optuna will run 40 times to find the best parameter.

-In addition, I visualize what parameters is best at learning_rate, max_iter, batch_size.
+In addition, I showed which parameters are best at learning_rate, max_iter, batch_size.
-The blow example code is for learning_rate.
+The example code below is for learning_rate.
 ```
 import matplotlib.pyplot as plt from operator import itemgetter